Vinkovci: History

 In the late 19th and early 20th century, Vinkovci was a district capital in the Syrmia County of the Kingdom of Croatia-Slavonia.
 Zion, the first Zionist organisation in the area of modern-day Croatia was established in Vinkovci.
+Following the German-Soviet invasion of Poland, which started World War II in 1939, one the main escape routes of Poles from occupied Poland led through Vinkovci towards Trieste and then further to Polish-allied France, where the Polish Army was reconstituted to continue the fight against Germany.
 From 1941 to 1945, Vinkovci was part of the Independent State of Croatia, whose authorities destroyed the Vinkovci Synagogue in 1941–42, which was among the largest and the most prestigious synagogues in Croatia.
 From 17 April 1944 the city was heavily bombed by the Allies due to its important position in transportation.
+On April 13, 1945, as a part of Syrmian Front offensive, Yugoslav Partisans launched an offensive to liberate Vinkovci with Partisan units entering the city by 6 p.m. of the same day.

+The volunteer fire department DVD Spačva was founded on 12 July 1960.

 The city and its surroundings were gravely impacted by the 1991–95 Croatian War of Independence.
 The city was close to the front lines between the forces of Croatia and the rebel Serbs of SAO Eastern Slavonia, Baranja and Western Syrmia, but it managed to avoid the fate of nearby Vukovar, which was besieged in the infamous Battle of Vukovar.
 The eastern sections of the town were substantially damaged by shelling, and the nearby village of Cerić was almost completely destroyed.
 The most significant destruction in the town center were the town library, which burned down to the ground, the town court, the Catholic and Orthodox churches (the Church of Saints Eusebius and Polion and the Church of Pentecost, respectively), both of its hospitals, the town theatre, two cinemas, and a host of businesses and factories.
 The Church of Pentecost was dynamited by local Croatian forces as retaliation after rebel Serbs forces severely damaged the local Catholic rectory.
 In December 1995–96, the Vinkovci rail station served as a rail offloading base for the United States Army's 1st Armored Division en route to Županja to cross the Sava River into Bosnia during Operation Joint Endeavor.

-The Croatian Army has stationed the headquarters of its Armored-Mechanized Guard Brigade at Vinkovci barracks.
+The Croatian Army has stationed the headquarters of its Armored-Mechanized Guard Brigade at the Vinkovci barracks.
 The current brigade was formed in 2007 and it incorporated two former guards brigades (3rd and 5th) as well as several other units formed in the 1990s during the war of independence.